-We will need to outsource and rely on third parties for various aspects relating to the development, manufacture, sales and marketing of our insulin pump as well as in connection with assisting us in the preparation and filing of our FDA submission, and our future success will be dependent on the timeliness and effectiveness of the efforts of these third parties.
+We will need to outsource and rely on third parties for various aspects relating to the development, manufacture, sales and marketing of our insulin pump products, as well as in connection with assisting us in the preparation and filing of our FDA submission, regulatory submissions, and our future success will be dependent on the timeliness and effectiveness of the efforts of these third parties.

-We are dependent on consultants for important aspects of our product development strategy.
-We do not have the required financial resources and personnel to carry out independently the development of our product candidate, and do not have the capability or resources to manufacture, market or sell our current product candidate.
-As a result, we contract with and rely on third parties for important functions, including in connection with the development and finalization of our insulin pump, the preparation and filing of our FDA submission and eventual manufacturing and commercialization of our product candidate.
-We have recently entered into several agreements with third parties for such services.
-If problems develop in our relationships with third parties, or if such parties fail to perform as expected, it could lead to delays or lack of progress in obtaining FDA clearance, significant cost increases, changes in our strategies, and even failure of our product initiatives.
+We are dependent on ~~consultants~~ third parties for important aspects of our product development business strategy.
+We do not have the required financial resources and personnel to carry out independently ~~all~~ aspects of the development of our ~~product candidate, products, and do not have the capability or limited~~ resources to manufacture, market ~~or~~ and sell our current product candidate.
+As a result, we contract with and rely on third parties for important functions, including in connection with ~~certain aspects of~~ the development and finalization of our ~~insulin pump, products, the preparation and filing of our FDA submission regulatory submissions and eventual~~ manufacturing and commercialization of our ~~product candidate, pump products.
+We have recently entered in the past and will continue to enter into several multiple~~ agreements with third parties for such services.
+If problems develop in our relationships with third parties, or if such parties fail to perform as expected, it could lead to delays or lack of progress in obtaining ~~FDA regulatory~~ clearance, significant cost increases, changes in our strategies, and even failure of our product initiatives.